 Technical SEO checklist for online shops

 Technical SEO is a very important part of your ecommerce SEO strategy.
-It’s a best practice to regularly perform an in-depth technical SEO audit on your website to make sure that search engines can crawl and index your pages without a hitch.
+As an SEO agency, we consider the best practice is to regularly perform an in-depth technical SEO audit on your website to make sure that search engines can crawl and index your pages without a hitch.

 You need to make sure your website can be crawlable, indexable and performing well without any errors.
 A website with broken and/or out of date links not only looks bad to search engines, but it also harms your user experience.